 It is important that workers know who the members of the JHSC are.
 Legislation requires the posting of committee members names where workers can access it. ¹⁰ This allows workers to contact committee members with any occupational health and safety (OH&S) concerns or new workers who are going through their orientation to identify who to go to in the future.

 Committees should communicate with the workforce frequently, so workers are aware of issues being debated.
 Workers need to have a positive view of the committee, so they are more likely to go to them with concerns.
-Committee members should make workers aware of successes they have had and solutions they have implemented, as committees can sometimes become tarnished and only be known for things that have gone badly, rather than all their past achievements.
+Committee members should make workers aware of successes they have had and solutions they have implemented, as committees can sometimes become tarnished and only be known for things that have gone badly, rather than their successes and past achievements.

 Finally, CCOHS stress that,